FAQ: Need info on important stuff at SXM Festival? Check out our comprehensive list of frequently asked questions

 Do I have to bring my printed ticket to the event?

 Yes or you can bring your mobile ticket which will be scanned.
-You will exchange the printed ticket or scan your mobile ticket in exchange for a General Admission or VIP wristband at the Princess Juliana International Airport.
+You will exchange the printed ticket or scan your mobile ticket in exchange for a General Admission or VIP wristband at Will Call.
 These wristbands will grant you access to SXM Festival events.
 The VIP wristband will grant access to both general and VIP events.

 Are there ID requirements or an age limit to enter the event?